rthaut/YouTubePopoutPlayer/README.md

 ### Popout Player Behavior ([View Screenshot](#popout-player-behavior-options-cropped-screenshot))

 These are the basic settings for configuring the YouTube Popout Player.
-You can control where the Popout Player opens, which controls are shown for video(s) in the Popout Player (if any), and whether or not video(s) start playing automatically and/or loop indefinitely.
+You can control where the popout player opens, which controls are shown for video(s) in the popout player (if any), and whether or not video(s) start playing automatically and/or loop indefinitely.

 #### Open in a Popup Window